legetz/sf-swift/README.md

 The adjust command supports a YAML configuration file (`.swiftrc`) in your project root.
 This allows you to customize formatting rules, cleanup rules, and exclusions without command-line flags.

-#### Auto-creation
+#### Default behavior

-If no `.swiftrc` file exists, one is automatically created with default settings on first run.
+- If no `.swiftrc` file exists, the tool uses **built-in defaults**
+- If a `.swiftrc` file is found in your project root, it is loaded and used
+- Use `--config path/to/file.yaml` to specify a custom configuration file

+To customize the configuration, copy the sample config below to `.swiftrc` in your project root.

 #### Configuration structure